19th of April Movement: Kidnapping and murder of José Raquel Mercado

 On 15 February 1976, the M-19 kidnapped the union leader Jose Raquel Mercado, who was the president of Confederation of Workers of Colombia (CTC), charged him with selling out the interests of Colombian workers to U.S. imperialism, and sentenced him to death.
 The group accused Mercado of taking bribes and collaborating with the Central Intelligence Agency (CIA).
 The M-19 had offered to "commute" the labor leader's death sentence if the government reinstated thousands of fired workers, gave public employees the right to strike and published a communique in 12 Colombian newspapers.
 Mercado's body was wrapped in plastic, and propped up against a lamppost in a Bogota park.

 Theft of arms from the north canton

 On New Year's Eve 1979, the group dug a tunnel into a Colombian Army weapons depot, taking over 5000 weapons.
 It was considered one of the first signs of the group's true potential for armed action.
+The army’s repression is fierce.
+It kidnaps, tortures, and kills large numbers of movement members, as well as their families and supporters.